ringcentral/engage-voice-api-docs/docs/authentication/auth-ringcentral.md

 Jwt is expired
 ```

-Use the `refreshToken` to refresh the RingCentral Engage access token, by calling the following Engage API.
+Use the `refreshToken` to refresh the RingCentral RingCX access token, by calling the following RingCX API.

 ### Request